Employment Law

 LAWS THAT PROTECT EMPLOYEES FROM SEXUAL HARASSMENT

-Should you miss the filing deadline, there may be options.
-Thanks to California AB 1619, sexual assault victims have additional time to file.
-AB 1619 was passed in response to the #MeToo movement and extended the filing deadline for sexual assault survivors to 10 years after the last episode of abuse.
 If a victim discovers an injury linked to the abuse, they have three years from the date of discovery to file.
 Calculating all the deadlines in a sexual harassment case is crucial.
 Should you miss the deadlines, the courts will likely dismiss your case, and you will be barred from recovery.

 How to Calculate Compensation

 An employee who experiences sexual harassment in the workplace may recover damages under California law.
 Damages can include economic, noneconomic, and punitive damages in certain circumstances.
-Economic damages include lost past wages and lost future wages.

 Your claimed damages might include other benefits you lost out on, such as vacation pay, healthcare and retirement benefits, and more.